Rishabh-0707/Reddit-Mental-Health-Classifier/README.md

 Improve text preprocessing with lemmatization and stopword removal.

+Improving the accuracy by training it more to achieve more than 90% accuracy.

 💡 Contributing-

 Feel free to fork and improve the project.
 Suggestions and contributions are welcome! 😊